Geography of Quebec: Vegetation

-The total forest area of Quebec is estimated at 750300 sqkm.
+The forest area of Quebec is estimated at 750300 sqkm.
 From the Abitibi-Témiscamingue to the North Shore, the forest is composed primarily of conifers such as the balsam fir, the jack pine, the white spruce, the black spruce and the tamarack.
 Some species of deciduous trees such as the yellow birch appear when the river is approached in the south.
 The deciduous forest of the Great Lakes–St. Lawrence Lowlands is mostly composed of deciduous species such as the sugar maple, the red maple, the white ash, the American beech, the butternut (white walnut), the American elm, the basswood, the bitternut hickory and the northern red oak as well as some conifers such as the eastern white pine and the northern whitecedar.
 The distribution areas of the paper birch, the trembling aspen and the mountain ash cover more than half of Quebec territory.